nowy/nowy.github.io/content/notes/202102061841 Micro Frontend Communication Patterns.md

 Direct communication (E.g. traversing a DOM tree) causes tight coupling, meaning if one of the siblings changes then the other will break too.
 Using an event-bus/broadcasting model allows siblings to publish and subscribe to actions without knowing about what other siblings may be using them, allowing fragments to communicate to each other without coupling.
 The **Broadcast API** is a native browser feature that allows this, and persists across pages/tabs.

 ### Global context
 Managing global context such as **authentication** can be done leveraging proxies which inject context into HTTP response headers when information comes from server, or a global JavaScript API if the information is on the UI.
-An app shell is a common place to house this sort of information.
+An [[202102062302 App Shells|app shell]] is a common place to house this sort of information.

 ## Links
 - [[202102062302 App Shells]]